microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

                collate_fn=None):
 ```

-For Megatron-LM GPT2 model, we initialize DeepSpeed in its
+For the Megatron-LM GPT2 model, we initialize DeepSpeed in its
 `setup_model_and_optimizer()` function as below, to pass the raw `model`,
 `optimizer`, `args`, `lr_scheduler` and `mpu`.
 ```python